NOT fast fashion but quality lifetime wear.

 Nielanell customer, 2021

 Nielanell knitwear is designed to live in, not to follow trends.
 Our slow fashion approach means taking time to design and make knitwear that will last.

 We don’t mass produce.
 Instead, we make short runs of knitwear.
 This agile approach to manufacturing gives our customers an unusually large choice of colour and style, and also means less waste.

 Ours are classic designs: we don’t start afresh each season, on a fast fashion cycle.
 Therefore, we don’t have leftover, out-of-date deadstock.

-Individually made in Shetland
+Individually made in the Shetland Islands

 Each piece of our knitwear is individually knitted by skilled local people and hand-finished in-house.
 The yarns we use are of very high quality, helping to ensure that each piece is an investment in the future as well as the now.